hyliush/deep-time-series/README.md

 &ensp;With limited ability and energy, we only test how well the repo works on a specific dataset.
 For problems in use, please leave an issue.
 The repo will be kept updated.

-&ensp;See the dev branch for recent updates or the master branch not works.
+&ensp;`See the dev branch for recent updates or the master branch not works`.

 ## Requirements